 The digital nomad community in Tbilisi is growing.
 Candy Treft (LOKAL’s founder) started the FB group Tbilisi Digital Nomads in the summer of 2019 and it’s well above 700 members.
 Because it’s small, you’ve got a chance to get to really know your fellow digital nomads here and become a part of the community.

 Our Favorite Tbilisi Digital Nomad Work Spots

-- LOKAL—Officially launched in March 2020, LOKAL is the newest coworking place in Tbilisi.
+- LOKAL—The newest coworking place in Tbilisi.
 The internet is fast, the space is inviting, and the people are amazing.
 We host a ton of events, workshops, and networking opportunities here and like to think of ourselves as the Tbilisi digital nomad community builders.
 We’ve got a super chill environment with kitchen facilities and a great patio.
 Free coffee and tea.
 Beer and wine for purchase.